PRshell/FoodAmigo/README.md

 # FoodAmigo
-Responsive online food delivery website
+Responsive online food delivery static website
-(Sample Website)

 FoodAmigo is a website through which one can order food through this online portal and can also enjoy the available services provided through this website.